 If a student wishes to change his option choice after the deadline he/she should consult Mr Skordi, Deputy Headteacher.
 Please note that changes are very difficult to accommodate, especially where subject groups are full and there is no guarantee requests for changes can be accommodated.

 The vast majority of pupils will continue with the language they are currently studying, either French, Spanish or German.
 However, a minority of students will benefit from studying an alternate subject and not continuing with their Modern Foreign Language.
 Student's current Modern Foreign Language teacher and Head of Languages will decide which pupils will not continue with languages, students / parents will be informed directly of this decision.
-For these students they will be able to choose either of the following: Cambridge National Vocational Qualification in either Health & Social Care or Information Technology.
+For these students they will be able to do a Cambridge National Vocational Qualification in Information Technology.

 During Year 9 you have been studying two of the following Creative subjects; Art & Design, Computing, Drama, Design & Technology or Music.
 You can choose to continue with one or both of your current creative choices.
 You can also choose not to continue with these subjects.
 However, you can not choose a new creative option that you have not studied in Year 9.

-To be eligible for Triple Science you must be currently predicted to achieve a grade 6 in science by the end of the year 9.
-In addition, you must be predicted to achieve a grade 5 in English and maths.
+To be eligible for Triple Science you must be currently predicted to achieve a grade 6 in Science by the end of the Year 9.
+In addition, you must be predicted to achieve a grade 5 in Maths.